rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

+* Take a user story, write a test case, and write code to pass a test
 * Understand syntax for a class (instance variables, initialize method, other methods)
 * Test-drive a simple program using objects and methods
 * Pair using the driver-navigator style